• Skip to primary navigation

 How can I make sure my blondies are perfectly cooked?

-It's a fine balance to make sure your blondies are cooked but not overdone, so keep an eye on them.
+It's a fine balance to make sure your blondies are cooked but not overdone, so keep an eye on

-You’ll know when the blondies are baked to perfection when they look set on top (not liquid or sunken), golden around the edges, and paler in the middle.
+You'll know when the blondies are baked to perfection when they look set on top (not liquid or hollow), golden around the edges, and paler in the middle.
 If you touch the edges with your finger, they should feel just firm, whereas the middle should feel slightly underdone, which is fine as they'll continue to set as they cool.

 Three stacked Mini Egg blondies on a white plate.
 Caption reads: Easy & delicious Mini Egg blondies